cristhianleonli/AnimationSequence/README.md

 ## Usage

-`AnimationSequence` is meant to be flexible enough to allow you write more readable code.
-Here you have some many examples of what it looks like to write animation sequences.
-As almost all parameters are optional and nil by default(similar to SwiftUI syntax), it will let you write animation blocks more easily.
+`AnimationSequence` is meant to be flexible enough to allow you write more readable animations.
+Here you have a few examples of what it looks like to write animation sequences.
+Since almost all parameters are optional, and default to nil, it will let you write animation blocks faster.

 ### Default values
 AnimationSequence init function takes optional arguments, they will default to `AnimationDefaults`.
-In this sample, two animation blocks are added to the sequence, and the start function is called at the end.
+In this example, two animation blocks are added to the sequence, and the start function is called at the end.

 ```swift
 // takes the default values and applies it to all animations in the chain